blbadger/blbadger.github.io/3-body-problem.md

 \lvert p_1 \rvert = \sqrt {x_1^2 + y_1^2 + z_1^2}
 $$

-The norm of the difference of two vectors may be understood as a distance between those vectors, if our distance function is an arbitrary dimension - extension of the function above.
+The norm of the difference of two vectors may be understood as a distance between those vectors, if our distance function is an arbitrary dimension -extension of the function above.

-This function does not seem too unwieldy.

 ### Modelling the three body problem